CanonicalLtd/maas-docs/src/en/installconfig-install.md

 for Cisco switches or its equivalent on other vendor equipment, which enables the ports to come up almost immediately.

-## Traffic between the region contoller and rack controllers
+## Traffic between the region controller and rack controllers

 -   Each rack controller must be able to:
     -   Initiate TCP connections (for HTTP) to each region controller on port